adrn/thejoker/docs/index.rst

 Introduction
 ============

-|thejoker| [#f1]_ is a custom Monte Carlo sampler for the two-body problem and
+|thejoker| [#f1]_ is a custom Monte Carlo sampler for the two-body problem
-is therefore useful for constraining star-star or star-planet systems.
-It is designed to generate posterior samples over the orbital parameters of the primary (observed) star given time-domain radial velocity measurements of this star.
-Though it is assumed the system has only a primary and a companion,
+applied to radial velocity observations of stars.
+It is designed to deliver converged posterior samplings in Keplerian orbital parameters even when the radial velocity measurements are sparse or very noisy.
+It is therefore useful for constraining the orbital properties of binary star or star-planet systems.
-|thejoker| can also be used for hierarchical systems in which the velocity
-perturbations from a third or other bodies are much longer than the dominant companion.
+Though it fundamentally assumes that any system has two massive bodies (and only the primary is observed), |thejoker| can also be used for hierarchical systems in which the velocity perturbations from a third or other bodies are much longer than the dominant companion.
 See the paper [#f2]_ for more details about the method and applications.

-|thejoker| is particularly useful for sparse or low-quality radial velocity
-data.

 .. toctree::
     :maxdepth: 1

     install
     whats-new
-    random-numbers
-    faq

 Getting started
 ===============

 Generating samples with |thejoker| requires specifying three things:

-    #. **The data**, `~thejoker.data.RVData`: radial velocity measurements,
+    #. **The data**, `~thejoker.RVData`: radial velocity measurements,
        uncertainties, and observation times
-    #. **The model parameters**, `~thejoker.sampler.params.JokerParams`:
+    #. **The priors on model parameters**, `~thejoker.JokerPrior`:
        hyper-parameters, what parameters to sample over
-    #. **The sampler parameters**, `~thejoker.sampler.sampler.TheJoker`: how
+    #. **The sampler parameters**, `~thejoker.TheJoker`: how
        many prior samples to generate, etc.

 Here we'll work through a simple example to generate samples for orbital